 - Using Trailer: You may simply attach the ladder to a trailer and transfer it without a roof rack.
 This is a fantastic alternative if you regularly need to transport your ladder.
 This is also useful when you need to carry many ladders on a frequent basis.

-Additional Safety Tips While Transporting A ladder Without Roof Rack
+Safety Tips You Should Follow While Transporting A Ladder Without Roof Rack

 So far, we have learned how we can transport a ladder without a roof track.
 Now we will discuss some quick tips that you can follow to make your transport smoother.

-Additional Legal Rules That You Need To follow
+Legal Rules That You Need To follow While Transporting a Ladder

 The states of the USA have an overhanging rule which you must follow while transporting a ladder on your car roof.

-It is not usually the best bet to transport ladders without roof racks, but it is possible if you take measures.
+I do not recommend you to transport ladders without roof racks, but it is possible if you take the right measures.
 So, today we covered all of the techniques for simply transporting ladders without a roof rack.

-However, make careful to adhere to the state’s overhanging rules and regulations, or you might face harsh consequences.
+However, make sure to adhere to the state’s overhanging rules and regulations, or you might face harsh consequences.
 Not following these regulations can cause penalties and even jail sentences in some cases.